Todeschini Alimentos: Growth

 In 1900, Giuseppe stepped down from his business and his children took his place.
 The company was renamed José Todeschini & Filhos (José Todeschini & Sons).
 The name was kept until 1911.
 In 1912, Paulo Grotzner founded Fábrica Lucinda, Todeschini biggest rival.
 On 7 August 1922, Giuseppe died.

 In 1922, Todeschini Alimentos launched the Fábrica de Balas (Candy Factory).
 In 1951, the company entered in the biscuit sector.
 Soon, the company started the production of ice cream cones.
 In 1971, their headquarters changed to Pinheirinho neighborhood.
-In 90's, the company started their line of colorful pasta.
+In 90s, the company started their line of colorful pasta.

 Financial problems and closure

 Since 2002, Todeschini Alimentos was suffering from financial problems due competition and administrative problems.

 In 2006, Todeschini started a strategic partnership with Imcopa and later AC Comercial, where the later fed the company with raw material and offered to buy the company in eight years, as long as it produced their products in the due period.

 In December 2012, production was ceased.
 Workers came back from vacation just to find the Pinheirinho factory closed.
 In February 2013, the company officially declared bankruptcy.
 336 employees were fired and the factory site was abandoned.
 The workers entered with a legal action to freeze Todeschini assets until their wages were paid.
 After one year, most of the debt towards the employees was paid.

 In 2014, the Todeschini brand was officially licensed to Pastifício Selmi.
 In 2021, Selmi bought the brand.